airar-dev/Unity-AR-ColorMapping/README.md

 ## License
-* The MIT License. (see the LICENSE file inside this repo)
+* The 3-Clause BSD License. (see the LICENSE file inside this repo)

 <br />